 - Supplies are not stored where patient care occurs

 - Equipment is not conveniently located

-Some early sources in the Lean literature refer to 7 wastes of Lean.
-In recent years, though, most publications have started referring to an eighth type of waste - failing to utilize people's talent or human potential.
+Some early sources in the Lean literature refer to the 7 wastes of Lean.
+In recent years, though, most publications have started referring to the eighth type of waste—failing to utilize people's talent or human potential.
 Examples include:

 - Not listening to employees

 - Pressuring people to hide and cover up problems